hacefresko/EvilPortal/README.md

 How does it work:

-	[1] Create new WiFi
+	[1] Create new access point (1 network interface with monitor mode needed)

-	1. Creates the WiFi access point.
+		1. Creates new access point with hostapd

 		2. Creates a DHCP and a DNS server with dnsmasq which assign a domain name to the wifi interface

-	3. When a device connects to the acces point, it check for the quality of the conenction by sending a GET request to some of the default pages such as connectivitycheck.gstatic.com/generate_204
+		3. When a device connects to the acces point, it check for the quality of the conenction by sending a GET request to some of the default pages such as connectivitycheck.gstatic.com/generate_204 and gets redirected to the captive portal *

+	[2] Intercept existing access point (2 network interface with monitor mode needed)

+		1. Select existing access point

+		2. Creates new access point with the same parameters as the existing one with hostapd

+		3. Creates a DHCP and a DNS server with dnsmasq which assign a domain name to the wifi interface

+		4. Takes down the original access point with aireplay

+		5. When a device connects to the acces point, it check for the quality of the conenction by sending a GET request to some of the default pages such as connectivitycheck.gstatic.com/generate_204 and gets redirected to the captive portal *

-	3.1 If the attacker has Internet connection:
+	* If the attacker has Internet connection:
 	  Iptables redirects the requests to the Apache server which sends a 302 response pointing to our fake captive portal login page (mod_rewrite).
 Every device is affected.

-	3.2 If the attacker has no Internet connection:
+	  If the attacker has no Internet connection:
 	  Dnsmasq redirects every request to the Apache server which sends a 302 response pointing to our fake captive portal login page (mod_rewrite).
 With this method, Samsung devices are not affected as they use a different captive portal detection system, involving Internet connection (I am still investigating why).